UNSECURED DATA FOR 900,000 CUSTOMERS ACCESSIBLE ONLINE FOR 10 MONTHS BETWEEN APRIL 2019 AND FEBRUARY 2020

 Are You Affected By The Data Breach?

-You should receive a breach notification email or text from Virgin Media if your data has been exposed.
+You should receive a breach notification from Virgin Media, which may be by email, text, or via the My Virgin Media portal to inform you if your data has been exposed.
 Customers are being warned to be vigilant about the risks of phishing, scam calls and identity theft.

 Information exposed in the data breach includes: